zorzysty/confront/README.md

 10
 ```
 ### Promises
-FrontConsole was designed with promises in mind, so you don't have to worry about it.
-Console waits for promise to be resolved or rejected and in the meantime displays spinner animation.
+ConFront was designed with promises in mind, so you don't have to worry about it.
+ConFront waits for promise to be resolved or rejected and in the meantime displays spinner animation.
 When the promise is fulfilled, it displays the result (if resolved) or error (if rejected).
 Example:
 ```javascript
 function promiseme() {